OpenZWave/Thrift4OZW/README-OpenZWave.txt

 irb(main):013:0> OZWmgr.GetValueAsByte(Rvid)
 => <OpenZWave::Bool_UInt8 retval:true, o_value:50>

+# Set that value to 25 (percent if its a dimmer)
 irb(main):014:0> OZWmgr.SetValue_UInt8(Rvid,25)
 => true

+# Set it to 0
 irb(main):015:0> OZWmgr.SetValue_UInt8(Rvid,0)
 => true

 -------------------
 STOMP Notifications
 -------------------
+The other useful feature of the Ruby client example is OpenZWave notifications.
-Also take a look at ozw-monitor.rb, its a basic STOMP client in Ruby listening for OpenZWave notifications.
+Take a look at ozw-monitor.rb, its a basic STOMP client in Ruby listening for OpenZWave notifications.
 The script uses the BitStruct library to break down ValueIDs into fields.
 Take into account that you should keep all ValueID's in a Hash or Array for subsequent calls to OpenZWave.
+All asynchronous notifications will appear in the irb console:

+------ ZWAVE MESSAGE (2013-03-31 10:37:34 +0300) ------
+   NotificationByte : 0
+   NotificationNodeId : 0x1
+  notification type: Type_DriverReady: A driver for a PC Z-Wave controller has been added and is ready to use.
+The notification will contain the controller's Home ID, which is needed to call most of the Manager methods. destination : /queue/zwave/monitor session : ssng_1364715183.7324069 message-id : ekarak-laptop-1364715183-871618-2349 subscription : 1

+------ ZWAVE MESSAGE (2013-03-31 10:37:34 +0300) ------
+   NotificationByte : 0
+   NotificationNodeId : 0x1
+  notification type: Type_NodeAdded: A new node has been added to OpenZWave's list.
+This may be due to a device being added to the Z-Wave network, or because the application is initializing itself. destination : /queue/zwave/monitor session : ssng_1364715183.7324069 message-id : ekarak-laptop-1364715183-907925-2350 subscription : 1

 ----------------------------
 OpenZWave + other languages